Indraa145/AdversarialFeatureMapsSR/README.md

 }
 ```
 # References
-This code was made by using these code here as base skeleton:
+This code was made by using the help and references from these code:
+1. yoon28 unpaired_face_sr and jingyang2017 Face-and-Image-super-resolution as the base skeleton for this code
+2. mseitzer pytorch-fid for the FID metric evaluation code